“How do I determine negligence in an accident?”

 Negligence – essentially means failure to exercise reasonable care.

-Keep in mind there are many kinds of accidents that happen every day in our local area of Naples and Fort Myers, Florida.
+Keep in mind there are many kinds of accidents that happen every day in our local area of Naples, Fort Myers, Atlanta, GA, and Florida.
 They range from the simple tripping action when you are walking to the bizarre, like when a person got stuck on a waterslide, and the next person down slid into him feet first – breaking his ankle.

 But how do you determine if someone has been negligent and is responsible for the harm you suffered in an accident?